 12+ To celebrate the introduction of 280-character Tweets by Twitter, Meanjin Quarterly ran a microfiction competition.
-The “@Meanjin Twiction” rules were simple, tweet a 280-character story and include the hashtag #meanjin280.
+The “@Meanjin Twiction” rules were simple: tweet a 280-character story and include the hashtag #meanjin280.
 The prize?
-The top ten stories to be published on the Meanjin Blog and the authors paid $1 a word.
+The top ten stories were published on the Meanjin Blog and the authors paid one dollar a word.

 I enjoy the challenge of the genre.
 There is no time for plot and character development; every word must count.
 The writer plunges the reader into the story and wrenches them back out, leaving it to the reader’s imagination to reflect upon what he or she has read, what lead to the situation, and how it might resolve itself.